rushikeshchopaderc/SoliditySmartContracts/README.md

 6) Data: What to send to the TO address.
 7) v, r, s: elliptical coordinates to hash a signature.
 Components of a transaction signature.

+SafeMath library was used prior to solidity version 0.8. but now doesn't.
+Main Keywords: contract{}, library{}.
+Inside contract, you can have 'function{}', 'modifier{}' and 'constructor{}' Libraries are like contacts only with no state variable defined.
+They maintain reusable functions.
+Modifiers can be used to add any functionality inside a function.
+For example if we want to avoid writing the pieces of code again and again in the contract, we use modifiers

 Main differences between solidity and vyper syntax are:
 - Solidity is a curly bracket language, while vyper is a pythonic indentation sensitive language.
 - The contract in solidity starts with the keyword 'contract' but in vyper it is '__init__()' constructor handles the contract initiation.